HOURS

 Service Learning courses Volunteer opportunities Community service opportunities

-UTA Job Fair Internships offered through various
+UTA Job Fair Internships offered through various departments on campus Federal Work Study

-Apply work to the classroom Reach out to professors about potential
+Apply work to the classroom Reach out to professors about potential research opportunities Grad school prep by researching your program

 EDUCATE